 <Unchanged parts are omitted>

-A UE can be configured up to four sets of PUCCH resources.
+A UE can be configured up to four sets of PUCCH resources in a PUCCH-Config.
 A PUCCH resource set is provided by PUCCH-ResourceSet and is associated with a PUCCH resource set index provided by pucch-ResourceSetId, with a set of PUCCH resource indexes provided by resourceList that provides a set of pucch-ResourceId used in the PUCCH resource set, and with a maximum number of UCI information bits the UE can transmit using a PUCCH resource in the PUCCH resource set provided by maxPayloadSize.
 For the first PUCCH resource set, the maximum number of UCI information bits is 2.
 A maximum number of PUCCH resource indexes for a set of PUCCH resources is provided by maxNrofPUCCH-ResourcesPerSet.
 The maximum number of PUCCH resources in the first PUCCH resource set is 32 and the maximum number of PUCCH resources in the other PUCCH resource sets is 8.

 <Unchanged parts are omitted>